yetanotherdeveloper/equations/README.md

 Having a daughter which said "That was a very good day.
 I watched a lot of cartoons." , aim of this  project is to use children motivation to watch cartoons for educational purposes.

 # Features:
-- math puzzels: adding, substracting, multiplication, division, counting, text puzzles
+- math puzzels: adding, substracting, multiplication, division, counting, text puzzles, buying puzzle
 - language vocabulary puzzles: matching a word describing picture with appropriate picture
 - maze puzzles
-- Starts a netfix via browser and set timeout for watching, then shutdowns the system
+- Starts a netfix/youtube via browser and set timeout for watching, then shutdowns the system
 - fully configurable:
   - number of puzzles
   - range of values for math puzzles